FREQUENTLY ASKED QUESTIONS

 Yes, you are, with the prior approval of the operator/Manager.

-This is done on a case by case basis with the interests of all residents as the key consideration and it may be reversed with similar consideration.
+This is done on a case by case basis with the interests of all residents as the key consideration.
+Well behaved pets are very welcome.

 Is there an age limit to who can buy into Roys Bay Estate?